freebsd/freebsd-src/docs/Statepoints.rst

 * Constant which describes number of following deopt *Locations* (not operands)
-* Variable number of Locations, one for each deopt parameter listed in the IR statepoint (same number as described by previous Constant)
+* Variable number of Locations, one for each deopt parameter listed in the IR statepoint (same number as described by previous Constant).
+At the moment, only deopt parameters with a bitwidth of 64 bits or less are supported.
+Values of a type larger than 64 bits can be specified and reported only if a) the value is constant at the call site, and b) the constant can be represented with less than 64 bits (assuming zero extension to the original bitwidth).
+* Variable number of relocation records, each of which consists of exactly two Locations.
+Relocation records are described in detail below.

+Each relocation record provides sufficient information for a collector to relocate one or more derived pointers.
+Each record consists of a pair of Locations.
+The second element in the record represents the pointer (or pointers) which need updated.
+The first element in the record provides a pointer to the base of the object with which the pointer(s) being relocated is associated.
+This information is required for handling generalized derived pointers since a pointer may be outside the bounds of the original allocation, but still needs to be relocated with the allocation.
+Additionally:

-* Variable number of Locations pairs, one pair for each unique pointer which needs relocated.
-The first Location in each pair describes the base pointer for the object.
-The second is the derived pointer actually being relocated.
-It is guaranteed that the base pointer must also appear explicitly as a relocation pair if used after the statepoint.
-There may be fewer pairs then gc parameters in the IR statepoint.
+* It is guaranteed that the base pointer must also appear explicitly as a relocation pair if used after the statepoint.
+* There may be fewer relocation records then gc parameters in the IR statepoint.
 Each *unique* pair will occur at least once; duplicates are possible.
+* The Locations within each record may either be of pointer size or a multiple of pointer size.
+In the later case, the record must be interpreted as describing a sequence of pointers and their corresponding base pointers.
+If the Location is of size N x sizeof(pointer), then there will be N records of one pointer each contained within the Location.
+  Both Locations in a pair can be assumed to be of the same size.

 Note that the Locations used in each section may describe the same physical location.  e.g. A stack slot may appear as a deopt location,